tdelta/pfoertner/README.md

    You might want to setup a (reverse) proxy in Apache or nginx to add SSL encryption.

+3. Run `npm run setup` to generate the file `./PfoertnerServer/.env`.

+   This generates a secret value used to setup authentication using Json Web Token (JWT).

+   The secret should not be uploaded anywhere.
+It is used by the server to authenticate each device that runs either of the apps.

-3. Configure the public facing URL of your backend in `./PfoertnerServer/.env`.
+4. Configure the public facing URL of your backend in `./PfoertnerServer/.env`.

    E.g.
    ```